The Best Places To Visit In Kent (With Map) In 2023

 Read more: The 10 Best Castles in Kent

-Leeds Castle is hailed as the loveliest castle in the world, and we would tend to agree.
-It is definitely the most impressive castle in England.
 It’s one of the best places to visit in Kent at Christmas to meet Santa and if you happen to be there with kids over any of the school holidays, there is bound to be something going on.
+It is one of our favourite day trips from London with kids.

 We visited during the October half term and there were some spooky Halloween events on as well all the other fun things for kids.
 We had the best day there and would highly recommend a visit.